-- (a) No person may operate a seaplane on any flight or other aircraft on a flight that transits a body of water including takeoff and landing, unless it is equipped with one life jacket or equivalent individual flotation device for each person on board. - (b) All life jackets or equivalent individual flotation devices shall be stowed in a position easily accessible from the seat or berth of the person for whose use it is provided. - (c) For all flights in which a survival raft is required, each individual flotation devices shall be fitted with an approved survivor locator light. - (d) For single-engine and restricted performance aircraft operations overwater outside of gliding or autorational distance from shore, the life jacket shall be worn constantly unless the occupant is wearing an integrated survival suit that includes the functionality of the life jacket.60
+- (a) No person may operate a seaplane on any flight or other aircraft on a flight that transits a body of water including takeoff and landing, unless it is equipped with one life jacket or equivalent individual flotation device for each person on board. - (b) All life jackets or equivalent individual flotation devices shall be stowed in a position easily accessible from the seat or berth of the person for whose use it is provided. - (c) For all flights in which a survival raft is required, each individual flotation devices shall be fitted with an approved survivor locator light. - (d) For single-engine and restricted performance aircraft operations overwater outside of gliding or autorational distance from shore, the life jacket shall be worn constantly unless the occupant is wearing an integrated survival suit that includes the functionality of the life jacket.97 - 96 This title is revised according to Appendix V to Circular 03/2016/TT-BGTVT dated 31 March 2016 - 97 This title is revised according to Appendix V to Circular 03/2016/TT-BGTVT dated 31 March 2016

-6.171 SURVIVAL SUIT
+6.171 SURVIVAL SUIT98

-- (a) For commercial air transport, no person may operate a helicopter offshore unless equipped with a survival suit for all occupants when the: - (1) Sea temperature is less than 10 degrees Centigrade; or - (2) Estimated rescue time exceeds the calculated survival time based on the sea state and ambient flight conditions.61
+- (a) For commercial air transport, no person may operate a helicopter offshore unless equipped with a survival suit for all occupants when the: - (1) Sea temperature is less than 10 degrees Centigrade; or - (2) Estimated rescue time exceeds the calculated survival time based on the sea state and ambient flight conditions.